solita/solita.github.com/_posts/2020-06-11-coding-with-kids.md

 I used the MakeCode that could also be found for Android and Apple as an app.
 Children might need some help in connecting the device to tablet and learning things like flashing the rom.
 Beside that the actual coding could also be done yet again with scratch.
 As our first project we did a simplified version of Flappy Bird for the device with these [instructions](https://makecode.microbit.org/projects/crashy-bird).
 All my kids where thrilled about that they could do such a thing and because of that they have used pretty impressive amount of time on playing Flappy Bird with 5x5 LED matrix.

 And that is not all.
-[Tech Will Save Us](https://www.techwillsaveus.com/) that by my understanding has designed and created the micro:bit for the educational foundation also provides extension kits.
-It seems that there are lots of interesting electronics that supports coding hobby like [Arcade Coder](https://www.techwillsaveus.com/arcade-coder-home/) but also interesting electronics projects like building your own synthesizer that is at both time really fun and does provide infernal sounds.
+[Tech Will Save Us](https://www.techwillsaveus.com/) (that by my understanding has designed and created the micro:bit for the educational foundation) also provides extension kits.
+It seems that there are lots of interesting electronics that supports coding hobby like [Arcade Coder](https://www.techwillsaveus.com/arcade-coder-home/) but also interesting electronics projects like building your own synthesizer that is at both time really fun and frustrating because it does provide infernal sounds.

 ![synth](/img/coding-with-kids/synth.jpg)

 ## Looking into Sphero

 Sphero provides robots.
 I have a good feeling about them.
 Maybe even too good.
 They feel like complete products and they have provided Bluetooth connectivity that can be used both from computer and from tablet to program them.
-They are sturdy and have really impressive set of features I have hard times on figuring what I would like to have more.
+They are sturdy and have really impressive set of features.
+I have had hard times on figuring out what I would like to have more.
 I have Sphero Bolt and Sphero RVR which both are surprisingly expensive when compared for example to Tech Will Save Us products.
 They have community behind them and the IDE that Sphero is providing also is a code-sharing-platform.
 You can instruct them with drawing routes and programming them with Scratch or JavaScript.
 Interestingly there is even [guidance](https://sdk.sphero.com/microbit/) how to connect the above mentioned micro:bit to your Sphero RVR.
 Below is a picture of my Spheros.

 ![Spheros](/img/coding-with-kids/sphero.jpg)

 Here is an example program that I did for my children as a showcase that what could be done.
+It provides matrix animations, some spinning around and scrolling text over the LED matrix and finally ends up celebrating goal by turning around while standing in one place.
+It seems that the

 ![Sphero soccer](/img/coding-with-kids/sphero_soccer.jpg)

 Scratch code done by kids is yet to be done.
 Instead my youngest of the pack made his first computer program at age of three using only finger to draw the what should the robot do.
-I am missing video but you can still surely imagine how that Bolt ball move with these instructions.
+Color of the line dictates the color of LED matrix.
+I am missing video but you can still surely imagine how that Bolt ball moves back and forth with these instructions.

 ![Sphero draw](/img/coding-with-kids/sphero_draw.jpg)

 Long story short.
 They are awesome but still they are kind of gathering dust in our house.
 I do not know the actual reason but maybe the reason could be that they are too complete for me.
 I have found out that I would really like to build the robot myself.
-In contrast here is my old project built on top of netduino.
-If you look those two sphero robots and compare to this you surely get what I meant.
-Maybe I am just missing an angle from where to approach the RVR since you could things like robotic arm to it.
-Nevertheless I kind of would personally like to look into arduino/netduino/F7 meadow instead of Sphero when building something to robots just to make the process more comprehensive but same time it could be too hard for kids.
+In contrast here is my old project built on top of Netduino.
+If you look those two Sphero robots and compare to this you surely get what I meant.
+Maybe I am just missing an angle from where to approach the RVR since you could add things like robotic arm to it.
+Nevertheless I kind of would personally like to look into arduino/netduino/F7 meadow instead of Sphero when building robots just to make the process more comprehensive but same time it could be too hard for kids.

 ![Netduino](/img/coding-with-kids/netduino.jpg)